Jericho (The Band album): Recording

 In 1985, the Band went into the studio for the first time since 1977 with the intent of recording tracks for an eventual album.
 Richard Manuel had recently expressed interest in writing new material for the group, and had written "Breaking New Ground" with Gerry Goffin and Carole King.
-However, on March 6, 1986, Manuel was found dead of suicide, and the Band abandoned efforts to make an album for several years.
+However, on March 4, 1986, Manuel died by suicide, and the Band abandoned efforts to make an album for several years.

 In 1990, Sony offered the Band a recording contract.
 The group hired fellow Hawks member Stan Szelest to replace Manuel on keyboards, and proceeded to record new material with songwriter Jules Shear.
 However, these recordings were rejected by Sony, which suggested the group take submissions from various songwriters.
 Just as recording continued, Szelest died of a heart attack.
 The Band then requested release from Sony and found a new contract with Great Pyramid Records.
 Without Manuel or Robbie Robertson as songwriters, the group relied mostly on outside sources, such as Muddy Waters, Willie Dixon, Bruce Springsteen, and their friends Bob Dylan and Artie Traum.
 A few sessions also involved Champion Jack Dupree.
 "Country Boy", a song from the 1985 sessions with Manuel on vocals, was also selected for inclusion on the album.
 John Simon, who had produced the Band's first two albums, was again brought in to produce along with Aaron L. Hurwitz (engineer, record producer), to form the collection which would ultimately become Jericho.
 The album was finally completed in 1993, with new members Richard Bell, Randy Ciarlante and Jim Weider on keyboards, second drums and lead guitar respectively.

+Among the new material are four new originals written by the group—"Remedy" (written by Weider and producer John Simon), "The Caves of Jericho" (co-written by Helm and Bell with Simon), "Too Soon Gone" (co-written by Szelest with Jules Shear), and "Move to Japan" (written by Helm, Szelest, and Weider with Simon and Joe Flood)—as well as two contributions from outside songwriters, Artie Traum's "Amazon (River of Dreams)" and "Shine a Light", composed by Marty Grebb and Daniel Moore.
+The rest of the album consists of six covers—Bob Dylan's "Blind Willie McTell", Bruce Springsteen's "Atlantic City", "Country Boy" (originally released as "I'm Just a Country Boy" by Don Williams), Muddy Waters' "Stuff You Gotta Watch", Willie Dixon's "Same Thing", and The Delmore Brothers' "Blues Stay Away from Me".